yangsiran/python-projects/README.md

 in the standard library.
 That allow more than one user connect to the server simultaneously.
 The second version even support the command line interpretion.
 This project show us the basic concept of network programming.

+## Project 6: Remote Editing with CGI

+The project remote-editing use the `cgi` to serve a web app which can editing file via web.
+It show the basic concept of writing web script using Python.